geneCarterII/Zenoss-User-Interface-API-Docs/README.md

     $ [sudo] gem install jsduck

-Here are a couple of links about how to write documentation us JSDuck [Guide to Write Javascript Doc strings](https://github.com/senchalabs/jsduck/wiki/Guide) [How to write Guides and videos etc](https://github.com/senchalabs/jsduck/wiki/Advanced-Usage)
+Here are a couple of links about how to write documentation us JSDuck:

+[Guide to Write Javascript Doc strings](https://github.com/senchalabs/jsduck/wiki/Guide)

+[How to write Guides and videos etc](https://github.com/senchalabs/jsduck/wiki/Advanced-Usage)

 Generating Documentation